marijngiesen/docker-app/README.md

-# docker-phpfpm
+# docker-app
-Docker PHP-FPM image based on CentOS en PHP-FPM 5.4
+Docker image based on our app server with CentOS, PHP-FPM 5.4, SphinxSearch, Redis and Memcached